AV资源

 What are the next steps?

-• The college needs to go through the appropriate rezoning and permit processes.
+• The college still needs to go through the appropriate rezoning and permit processes.

 • The college will also need to ensure the right staffing and housing policies are in place.